xlwings/xlwings/docs/reports.rst

 .. figure:: images/excel_table_report.png

+Headers of Excel tables are relatively strict, e.g. you can't have multi-line headers or merged cells.
+To get around these limitations, uncheck the ``Header Row`` checkbox under ``Table Design`` and use the ``noheader`` or ``body`` filter (see DataFrame filters).
+This will allow you to design your own headers outside of the Excel Table.

 .. note::
     * At the moment, you can only assign pandas DataFrames to tables
     * For Excel table support, you need at least version 0.21.0